 Here’s a look at each state’s restrictions:

 • Alabama: Fully reopened.
-In May, Gov. Kay Ivey (R) signed a bill into law that prohibits local governmental entities, schools and businesses from requiring proof of vaccination as a condition for admission or to receive goods or services.
+On Oct.
+25, Gov. Kay Ivey (R) issued an executive order that prohibits any state executive branch agency from penalizing a business or individual not complying with President Biden’s federal vaccine mandate.
+She says the state plans to challenge the federal mandate in court.
+Last May, Ivey signed a bill into law that prohibits local governmental entities, schools and businesses from requiring proof of vaccination as a condition for admission or to receive goods or services.

 • Alaska: Fully reopened.
 Gov. Mike Dunleavy (R) issued a memo requiring employees, contractors and visitors to wear a mask in indoor state facilities, unless social distancing can be maintained.
 In April, Dunleavy issued an order banning all executive branch departments from requiring any person to provide proof of vaccination (vaccine passports).